Meet Our Team

-Mr. Stibbe is a successful entrepreneur who has been actively investing and building businesses in Africa for the past 30 years, and a driving force behind the Impact model for investment in developing markets.
-His vision and leadership have led to the initiation, implementation and successful completion of large-scale projects throughout Africa, each of which has aimed to achieve tangible humanitarian objectives alongside financial and business returns.
-His professional endeavours have spanned a wide range of sectors, including the construction of rural and urban communities; agriculture and agro-industrial projects; the creation of aviation and air-traffic control systems; large-scale educational ventures; and healthcare, technology, clean-energy and water-related businesses.
+Eytan Stibbe is a successful entrepreneur who has been actively investing and building businesses in Africa for the past 30 years.
+He is a driving force behind the Impact model for investment in developing markets.
+His vision and leadership have led to the initiation, implementation, and successful completion of large-scale projects throughout Africa, each of which has aimed to achieve tangible humanitarian objectives alongside financial and business returns.
+Eytan Stibbe's professional endeavours have spanned a wide range of sectors, including the construction of rural and urban communities; agriculture and agro-industrial projects; the creation of aviation and air-traffic control systems; large-scale educational ventures; and healthcare, technology, clean-energy and water-related businesses.
 As a result, Mr. Stibbe’s successes have resulted in real and marked improvements in the quality of life for large populations.

-In 1985, Mr. Stibbe created an Israeli start-up firm which he managed and grew to become a multi-national, emerging-market focused ECP enterprise employing thousands of people, before leading it to a successful exit in 2011.
+In 1985, Eytan Stibbe created an Israeli start-up firm, which he managed and grew to become a multi-national, emerging-market-focused ECP enterprise employing thousands of people, before leading it to a successful exit in 2011.
 The same year, building on his decades of experience, Mr. Stibbe founded Vital Capital Fund.
-Today, in addition to serving on Vital’s Investment Committee, Mr. Stibbe is a board member of the Center for African Studies at Ben Gurion University, a member of the World Economic Forum, and the Aspen Institute’s Strategy Group for Global Food Security.
-He is also a governor and board member for several universities and NGOs dedicated to supporting the education and culture of underserved communities, predominately in sub-Saharan Africa.
+Today, in addition to serving on Vital’s Investment Committee, Mr. Stibbe is a board member of the Center for African Studies at Ben Gurion University and a member of the World Economic Forum as well as a governor and board member for several universities and NGOs dedicated to supporting the education and culture of underserved communities, predominately in sub-Saharan Africa.

 MR. NIMROD GERBERX